 Instead, use the Virtual Scene Factor setting on your Vuforia Targets into whatever virtual scene scale you are using.
 The setting is in the Vuforia Configuration.

 The Virtual Scene Scale Factor configures how many Unity scene units correspond to one meter in the physical world.
-Poses reported by Vuforia will be transformed accordingly, but scene content (other than preview assets of Vuforia targets) will not be scaled.
+Poses reported by Vuforia will be transformed accordingly, but scene content will not be scaled.

 In our example, we want the poses calculated from our 1:18 toy model to be transformed to a virtual scene that contains assets matching the size of a real-sized car.
-This can be done by setting the Virtual Scene Scale Factor to 18.
-Preview Models, e.g. for Model Targets or Image Targets will be automatically adjusted in size as seen in the screenshot above, but no application content will be changed; this includes the Occlusion Object and Target Representation.
+This is done by setting the Virtual Scene Scale Factor to 18 in the Vuforia Configuration.
+Your Vuforia Target i.e., Model Targets and Image Targets are automatically adjusted in scale as seen in the screenshot above, but no application content will be changed; this includes the Occlusion Object and Target Representation.

-At runtime, the Virtual Scene Scale will now automatically be applied, allowing you to build your scene in whatever scale you need while still setting the correct physical scale for Vuforia targets.
+At runtime, the Virtual Scene Scale is automatically applied, allowing you to build your scene in whatever scale you need while tracking the target with the correct physical scale.